twilsonco/SiriShortcuts/MenuGenerator.md

 - *Join Shortcuts works best on macOS, where it can sign the resulting merged shortcut*
 - As an alternative, you could start your own shortcut from a duplicate of the Menu Generator shortcut
   - Make sure to collapse the If action in order to hide all the Menu Generator actions and simplify subsequent shortcut development

-**As an example, my [Gemini Chat Manager](https://routinehub.co/shortcut/17671/) shortcut has Menu Generator embedded inside it.**

-1. Install Menu Generator (this shortcut) and the [Join Shortcuts](https://routinehub.co/shortcut/10038/) shortcut
-   - Join Shortcuts works by allowing you to insert one shortcut inside another
-   - Each Comment action in the destination shortcut serves as a placeholder for inserting a source shortcut
-2. Create a Comment action near the top of your shortcut.
-Inside, put something like "menu generator"
-3. Run the Join Shortcuts shortcut
-4. Select your shortcut at the destination shortcut
-5. Select the comment made in step 2 as the place to insert the source shortcut
-6. Select the Menu Generator shortcut as the source shortcut
-7. Select "Finish Joining" and save the resulting shortcut as a copy or by replacing your shortcut with the joined version
-8. Change any "Run Shortcut" actions to point to your shortcut (so that it runs itself) instead of Menu Generator, and now your shortcut has built-in pretty menus!
+- As alternatives, you could
+    - Use the recently released [Action Editor](https://routinehub.co/shortcut/18280/), also by gluebyte, or,
+    - Use the recently released [Copy Shortcut Actions +++](https://routinehub.co/shortcut/18369/) by [robric18](https://routinehub.co/user/robric18).
+    - Start your own shortcut from a duplicate of the Menu Generator shortcut.
+Make sure to collapse the If action in order to hide all the Menu Generator actions and simplify subsequent shortcut development.

 ## Credits

-- [jpasholk’s “vCard Menu Helper”](https://routinehub.co/shortcut/18220) (Inspiration for this shortcut, though other great vCard menu shortcuts also exist)
+- [jpasholk’s “vCard Menu Helper”](https://routinehub.co/shortcut/18220) (Inspiration for this shortcut, though other great vCard menu shortcuts also exist).
-- [DylanShortcuts’ “Emoji to Image”](https://routinehub.co/shortcut/14899) adapted to turn an emoji into an image
+- [DylanShortcuts’ “Emoji to Image”](https://routinehub.co/shortcut/14899) adapted to turn an emoji into an image.
-- [SACUL_6’s “Create Menu Using Font Awesome”](https://routinehub.co/shortcut/17750) adapted for Font Awesome icon fetching
+- [SACUL_6’s “Create Menu Using Font Awesome”](https://routinehub.co/shortcut/17750) adapted for Font Awesome icon fetching.
+- [gluebyte's Join Shortcuts]((https://routinehub.co/shortcut/10038/)) shortcut was used in the development of this shortcut.
+- Though unrelated, see also [gluebyte's SF Emoji Menu Builder](https://routinehub.co/shortcut/8841/) shortcut if you're looking for making pretty menus using SF icons.
-- [Toolbox Pro for Shortcuts](https://apps.apple.com/us/app/toolbox-pro-for-shortcuts/id1476205977) (Inspiration for structure of Quick Menu feature and of menu items when a dictionary is used as input).
+- [Toolbox Pro for Shortcuts](https://apps.apple.com/us/app/toolbox-pro-for-shortcuts/id1476205977) (Inspiration for the structure of Quick Menu feature and of menu items when a dictionary is used as input).
-- jpasholk wrote this description, and was pivotal in the preliminary design of the shortcut.
+- jpasholk wrote this description, and was pivotal in the preliminary design of this shortcut.

 ## Attribution